Kong/docs.konghq.com/app/enterprise/2.2.x/property-reference.md

 Developer Portal GUI protocol

-Here you may provide the protocol used in conjunction with portal_gui_host to construct the lookup, or balancer address for your Kong Proxy nodes.
+The protocol used in conjunction with `portal_gui_host` to construct the lookup, or balancer address for your Kong Proxy nodes.

 Examples: `http`,`https`